Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 - Statistics & Research

-- Health care reasons accounted for 37% of all delays, community care reasons for 26%, waiting for availability of care home place 14% and selection of care home 11%.
+- Health care reasons accounted for 33% of all delays, community care reasons for 22%, selection of care home 16% and waiting for availability of care home place 13%.

-- The median length of delay for patients waiting to leave hospital was 19 days; 12 days for patients on acute wards, 16 days for patients on community wards, 62 days for patients in mental health facilities, and 19 days for patients on rehabilitation wards.
+- The median length of delay was 22 days (17 days for patients on acute wards, 35 days for patients in mental health facilities and 21 days for patients on community, rehabilitation and other wards).

 The quarterly report shows data for the latest quarter plus trends from October 2004 to date.

 Tel: 0300 025 3642